balderdashy/sails-mongo/README.md

 ```

 ## Compatibility
-sails-mongo 0.11.x has updated to mongo native driver 2.0.
-If you using mongodb version <=2.4.5, it is recommended that you stick with sails-mongo 0.10.x.
+Use sails-mongo v0.11.x if you are using Mongo > v2.4.5.
+Use sails-mongo v0.10.x if you are using Mongo <= v2.4.5.

 ## Sails Configuration